Skip to main content

 • “The art style and graphics of the maps are just what you would want a wasteland to look and feel like.”

-• “It's not the most graphical game, but there are times when the scene on the screen is absolutely gorgeous and the developers have this unique ability to nail the ambiance.”
+• “It's not the most graphical game, but there are times when the scene on the screen is absolutely gorgeous and the devs have this weird ability to nail the ambiance.”

-• “Mechanics are super delayed and graphics are extremely bad, even with RTX 4090 at max resolution.”
+• “Mechanics are super delayed and graphics are extremely bad, even with RTX 4090 max resolution.”

 • grinding